uneeb123/book/chapter2 - cryptofinance/why/why.md

 # Why you should care about cryptocurrency?

 I was sitting in a meeting with an angel investor in Seattle at one of the WeWork locations.
 After exchanging quick intros, we jumped straight to business.
-I gave him the spiel about the cryptocurrency wallet I was working on when he cut me off and asked:
+I gave him the spiel about the cryptocurrency wallet I was working on, when he cut me off and asked:

 > I have a very basic question for you.
 Why should I care?
 It's volatile.
 I can't use it to buy coffee.
 It takes an hour to purchase anything.
 It's only used for speculation.